zenecture/neuroflow/README.md

 # Getting Started

-To use Neuroflow within your project, add these dependencies:
+To use Neuroflow within your project, add these dependencies (Scala Version 2.11.7):

 ```scala
 libraryDependencies  ++= Seq(